Apoorvpandey9044/Gaming-Website-Simon/readme.md

-this is a simon game repository and has a hosted web page
+This is a simon game repository and has a hosted web page